MicrosoftDocs/cpp-docs/docs/parallel/amp/walkthrough-matrix-multiplication.md

 Before you start:

 - Read [C++ AMP Overview](../../parallel/amp/cpp-amp-overview.md).
 - Read [Using Tiles](../../parallel/amp/using-tiles.md).
 - Make sure that you are running at least Windows 7, or Windows Server 2008 R2.

+> [!NOTE]
+> C++ AMP headers are deprecated starting with Visual Studio 2022 version 17.0.
+> Including any AMP headers will generate build errors.
+Define `_SILENCE_AMP_DEPRECATION_WARNINGS` before including any AMP headers to silence the warnings.

 ### To create the project